jherax/js-utils/README.md

   (function() {
     // None of below settings are mandatory.

-    // We set the container of the views jsu.wrapper = "#main-section";
+    // We set the container for dynamic HTML jsu.wrapper = "#main-section";

     // We set the language setting